sacktock/AMBS/README.md

 # Plotting

 For plotting runs we use tensorboard.
-Navigate to the relevant subdirectory and start tensorboard
+Navigate to the relevant subdirectory and start tensorboard.
 ```
 cd dreamerV3-shield
 tensorboard --logdir ./logdir/seaquest